chaniris/virtual-post-it-notes/README.md

-An application that allows users to post memos to a public whiteboard
+An application that allows users to post and remove memos to/from a public whiteboard